 Powerwall at Low Charge

 If solar is not available during a long outage due to bad weather or because you do not have solar, there is a chance your Powerwall could become depleted during an extended outage.
-Powerwall will turn off when it gets to a low charge to avoid becoming completely depleted.
+Powerwall will turn off when it gets to a low charge to avoid becoming completely empty.

 If you have a solar system, Powerwall will turn on during daytime hours to check for solar every hour for a few minutes.
 If Powerwall sees solar, it will charge from it.
 If Powerwall does not see solar, it will shut back down to conserve energy.
 If Powerwall has been unsuccessful at restarting solar after multiple attempts, it will cease trying to further conserve energy.